 The Office of Graduate Medical Education at the Jacobs School of Medicine and Biomedical Sciences is committed to the well-being of the residents, fellows, students, faculty members, and all members of the health care team.

-The University at Buffalo Training Program Administrators meet several times a year to gather as a group to network with their peers, share best practices and learn about new GME policies and procedures.
+The University at Buffalo Training Program Administrators meet as a group to network with their peers, share best practices, seek peer support and learn about new GME policies and procedures.
 These meetings focus on ACGME accreditation requirements and reviewing the procedures required by the GME office through discussion and in-depth training.